cbarrick/cbarrick.github.io/_posts/2024-02-19-tic-tac-toe.md

 [@blyxyas]: https://tech.lgbt/@blyxyas

 As Alejandra points out, there are 765 possible game states[^1].
-We could simply assign number all of the sates, which would take up 10 bits[^2].
+We could simply assign a number to all of the sates, which would take up 10 bits[^2].
 But in Alejandra's words, that's "boring."
 More specifically, there's not much we can do with a representation like that.
 Whether we want to read the value of a given cell or update from one state to another, in practice we're going to need a